CaseyLabs/kcUtils/utils/kcSops/readme.md

 sops devtest.encrypted.env
 ```

-Or decrypt to an unencrypted file (_Warning: don't commit that unecrypted file to the repo!_):
+Or decrypt to an unencrypted file:
+(_Warning: don't commit the unencrypted file to the repo!_)

 ```sh
 sops --decrypt devtest.encrypted.env > devtest.env.unencrypted